Why do Prices Rise?

-And don’t feel bad if your portfolio sunk recently.
+And don’t feel bad if your portfolio sunk recently with the sell off.
 Many stock market experts including Warren Buffet also took a bath and he has all the stock loss evasion tools at his disposal.
 Stock market forecasting isn’t easy.
 Winners and losers change places almost on a daily basis and expert forecasters can’t figure this market out.